 Free radicals are compounds and by-products of metabolism.
 Our body produces free radicals every day.
 Anytime you exercise, and when your body converts food into energy, the body produces free radicals.
 Free radicals can be harmful or beneficial to our health depending on their quantity in our body.
 This implies that when free radicals are too much in the body, they cause "oxidative stress:" a process that can trigger cell damage.

-On the other hand, balanced quality of free radicals assists the body's immunity to fight infections.
-Another cause of high free radicals in the body involves our exposure to several lifestyle and environmental factors such as air pollution, radiation, viral infection and even alcohol intake.
-For instance, free radicals are also present in the skin.
-Harsh sunlight and pollution such as smog, dust and cigarette smoke cause the presence of high free radicals in the skin.
-These free radicals affect our skin's collagen levels, resulting in ageing signs such as wrinkling, dark spots, fine lines and saggy skin.
-This explains why skincare manufactures include powerful antioxidants in their skincare products.
+On the other hand, a balanced amount of free radicals helps boost immunity against infection.
+Another reason for the high number of free radicals in the body can be our exposure to several lifestyle and environmental factors such as air pollution, radiation, viruses and even alcohol consumption.
+For example, free radicals are also present in the skin.
+Pollution such as bright light and smoke, dust and second-hand smoke can all cause a large number of free radicals in the skin.
+These free radicals can affect the skin's collagen levels, leading to aging signs such as wrinkles, dark spots, fine lines and sagging.
+This is why strong antioxidants need to be added to skin care products.

-As stated before, high free radicals cause oxidative stress, which leads to the death of living cells in our body.
-Thus, research has linked oxidative stress to a variety of diseases such as cancer, cardiovascular diseases, diabetes, and eye diseases like cataracts and age-related macular degeneration.
+As mentioned earlier, an excess of free radicals can cause oxidative stress, which can lead to the death of living cells in the body.
+As a result, studies have linked oxidative stress to a variety of physical problems such as cardiovascular problems, eye degeneration, and age-related degenerative problems.

 As humans, we have our own natural mechanism to check free radicals in our body.
 However, our body's defence mechanism may become weak due to many factors.